Skip to main content

 This is the AI tool you use daily: ChatGPT, Claude Desktop, Cursor, VS Code Copilot, etc. These tools support the Model Context Protocol (MCP), which lets them discover and use external tools.

-A bundle is a cloud-hosted collection of related tools grouped by purpose.
+An MCP server is a cloud-hosted collection of related tools grouped by purpose.

 • List email campaigns